 If you haven’t noticed, your TSP stock funds are down.

-If you haven’t looked, take a quick glance at our TSP charts.
 You will see that the C fund is down over 4% for the past month or so.
 The S fund isn’t much better (down 3.66%) and the I fund isn’t so hot either (down 3.85%).
 (Check out the links on the left hand side of the page for more information.)

 Simply put, most of your gains for the past couple of months have been wiped out.
 If you have $100,000 or so in your TSP fund and it is all invested in stock funds, your total is down about $4000.